 A multi-media teaching unit that promotes a renewed relationship between Indigenous Peoples and Canadians, through transformative multi-media learning.
-This educational initiative, developed for secondary, post-secondary and the workplace incorporates teacher guides, slideshows, videos and films along with engaging online portals.
+This educational initiative, developed for post-secondary, incorporates teacher guides, slideshows, videos and films along with engaging online portals.

 Includes access to a 10th grade module in French / Français.